Quiet disciplined composition suited to restrained interiors—Jerome Masi

-Street art can work in a minimalist interior when the print has strong composition, controlled color, and enough negative space to breathe.
+Street art can work in a minimalist interior when the print has clear composition, controlled color, and enough negative space to breathe.
 The goal is not to make street art polite.
 The goal is to choose work that holds tension without visual clutter.

 What to look for